oozou/gtranslate/README.md

 # GTranslate

 GTranslate is a tool for managing static translations using Google Sheets.
 This helps buisness team to manage translations using sheets which can then be synced with local translation (json) files using cli command.

-# Installation:
+## Installation

 #### Globally via `npm`